davidschober/recipes/content/‘Ncicrata.md

 * Stir in the salt, baking powder, 3 cups of the flour and the remaining 1/4 cup of flour only as much as you need to achieve a soft malleable dough.
 * Transfer the dough to a lightly floured work surface and with floured hands knead lightly for a minute.
 * Cover the dough with plastic wrap and allow to rest for a 1/2 hour.
-* Cut off small pieces of dough at a time and roll out into 1/2 inch thick ropes.
+* Cut off small pieces of dough and roll out into 1/2 inch thick ropes.
 If the dough feels sticky, dust your hands lightly with flour.
+* Cut pea size pieces and when all cut fry in hot oil until golden brown
+* Heat honey and grated zest
+* Stir in fried dough pieces
+* When coated drop by spoonful onto wet marble slab
+* Decorate with colored sprinkles